ROKOLYT/Synthesia-video-to-sheets/readme.md

     end_time = 60  # End time of the transcription in seconds
     url = 'https://www.example.com'  # URL of the video
-    name = 'Example Piece'  # Name of the piece offset = 0  # Offset to synchronize video and audio
+    name = 'Example Piece'  # Name of the piece offset = 0  # Offset to line up they key detection
     ```
 2. Run the application:
     ```sh